Amirhossein77-98/Python-Telegram-Wallet-Tracker-Bot/Readme.md

 # How it works
 The user sends the wallet address, the name of the wallet, and the source (etherscan.io or bscscan.io) to the bot.
 The bot will save the wallet details in a SQLite database.
-The bot will check for new transactions of the wallets periodically (every 10 minutes by default) and will send the transaction details to the user’s private chat.
+The bot will check for new transactions of the wallets periodically (every 10 seconds by default) and will send the transaction details to the user’s private chat.
 The user can manage the wallets and delete them through commands or inline keyboard buttons.

 # Dependencies